Terracotta tiles - bring the Mediterranean warmth home this winter!

 long-lasting quality and appeal!

-to herringbone brick patterns.
-They can be used indoors and outside and tend to be warmer underfoot than other materials – and generally very pocket-friendly
+brick patterns.
+They can be used indoors and outside and tend to be warmer underfoot than other materials – and generally very pocket-friendly too!

-too!
 Primarily in the UK, terracotta is used indoors, and great care has to be taken when using terracotta externally.
-Indoors, we recommend using
+Indoors, we recommend using a combination

 Our terracotta tile range